Swedish realism: August Strindberg

+Victoria Benedictsson

+Victoria Benedictsson is regarded as one of the greatest writers of the Swedish realist style, with her most notable works including Pengar ("Money")(1885) and Fru Marianne ("Mrs. Marianne")(1887).
+In her novels she described the inequality of marriage and often debated women's rights issues in her writings.
+Current critics see her as an early feminist; earlier the focus was on her love affair with Danish literature critic Georg Brandes.
+She also wrote plays, one of which, entitled I Telefon (Swedish: On Telephone), was highly successful, being performed 27 times at the Royal Dramatic Theatre in Stockholm.
+The play was serialized in Familie Journalen in 1887.

 The 90s poets

 The Swedish 1890s is noted for its poetic neo-romanticism, a reaction to the socio-realistic literature of the 1880s.
-The first literary key figure to emerge was Verner von Heidenstam (1859-1940), and his literary debut in 1887 with the collection of poetry Vallfart och vandringsår (Pilgrimage and Wander-Years).
+The first literary key figure to emerge was Verner von Heidenstam (1859–1940), and his literary debut in 1887 with the collection of poetry Vallfart och vandringsår (Pilgrimage and Wander-Years).

-Selma Lagerlöf (1858-1940) was the arguably brightest star of the 1890s, and her impression has lasted up to modern times.
-She wrote several highly regarded works which are still among the toplists on Swedish libraries, such as Gösta Berlings saga (1891), an epic tale of the unmoral Gösta Berling who gets haunted by the Devil, and The Wonderful Adventures of Nils (1906-1907), a geographical adventure of Nils who travels Sweden on the back of a goose.
+Selma Lagerlöf (1858–1940) was the arguably brightest star of the 1890s, and her impression has lasted up to modern times.
+She wrote several highly regarded works which are still among the toplists on Swedish libraries, such as Gösta Berlings saga (1891), an epic tale of the unmoral Gösta Berling who gets haunted by the Devil, and The Wonderful Adventures of Nils (1906–1907), a geographical adventure of Nils who travels Sweden on the back of a goose.
 Lagerlöf was awarded the Nobel Prize in Literature in 1909 for the imagination and spiritual perception that characterized her writings.